Last updated

 4. Review your new carrier's eligibility requirements

-Some carriers have eligibility requirements for new customers, including minimum credit scores, a paid-off device, and a paid-off balance with your current carrier.
+Some carriers have eligibility requirements for new customers, including minimum credit scores, a paid-off device you want to bring over, and a paid-off balance with your current carrier.
 Read the terms and conditions of your new plan so you can be sure you meet any requirements the carrier might have.

 5. Pay down the balance on your current plan

-If you paired a new phone with your plan and received it at a reduced upfront price, you’ll need to pay the remaining balance of that subsidy.
+If you paired a new phone with your current plan and received it at a reduced upfront price, you’ll need to pay the remaining balance..
 This payment needs to happen before you can transfer your service, so be sure that you read and understand the fine print.
 If you need clarification, you should contact the carrier directly.
 You should not, however, cancel the services with your current carrier—leave that to your new provider.

 6. Prepare for early cancellation fees